AnActualBanana/Monty/README.md

+# Monty
+## List Management Program
-The stack is really just a doubly linked list, this project will take a monty file provided by the user, and interpret the opcodes in that file, to manipulate the list in various ways (see our tasks). the functions themselves will be easy in my opinion, we need to build a really good interpreter.
+### This application will take a Monty file provided by the user, and interpret the opcodes in that file to manipulate a Stack or Queue, which is a doubly linked list that follows either first-in, first-out rules (queue), or first-in, last-out rules (stack).